MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Labs/LAB[PL-900]_MXXLab01_Data_Model.md

 -   R2 – Record basic information to identify and track the visitors
 -   R3 – Schedule, record, and manage visits

-Finally, you will import sample data into CDS.
+Finally, you will import sample data into Common Data Service.

 High-level lab steps
 ======================